Nutrient Rich Food & Depression Part 2

 Studies show that people who feel depressed may do so because of certain nutrients lacking in their diet3.
 Specifically, eating foods that are high in tryptophan, vitamin B6, omega-3 fatty acids, and folate can increase happiness because they increase serotonin and dopamine levels.
 Research has indicated that lower levels of serotonin increase depressive symptoms and that dopamine has a direct effect on thoughts and feelings1.
 Thus, those who consume foods containing these serotonin and dopamine producing nutrients will have lower rates of depression when compared to people who do not eat such foods.

 So what foods contain these nutrients?
-Tryptophan is found in abundance in animal protein: beef, chicken, turkey, pork, venison, seafood, etc. Vitamin B6 is also found in these meats as well as halibut, salmon, tuna, and cod.
+Tryptophan is found in abundance in animal protein: beef, chicken, turkey, pork, venison, seafood, etc. Vitamin Bis also found in these meats as well as halibut, salmon, tuna, and cod.
 In addition, it can be found in various nuts and seeds, including, sunflower seeds, almonds, and hazelnuts.
 Capsicum, spinach, green peas, yams, broccoli, asparagus and turnip greens are all excellent sources of vitamin B6.
 Omega-3 fatty acids are found in proteins, such as, salmon, tuna, sardines, and beef.
 It is also in almonds, walnuts, pecans, and ground flaxseeds.
 Finally, folate can be found in high amounts in liver from nearly every animal.
 If that is not your thing, you can find it in leafy green vegetables, asparagus, and sunflower seeds.

 Are you noticing a trend?
 Animal protein, vegetables, nuts and seeds are vital elements to your daily diet to help prevent and treat depression.
 I should note that grass-fed beef, free-range protein sources, wild fish, and organic vegetables are crucial to receive the fullest benefits from these foods.